- Purpose of the processing and duration

 - The Owner does not carry out profiling activities.

-- Your data will be processed for a period of time not exceeding the one necessary for the purposes for which they were collected or subsequently processed.
+- Your data will be processed for a period of time not exceeding the one necessary for the purposes for which they were collected or subsequently processed; the retention period will be determined by the duration of the contract and by the legal, regulatory, administrative, accounting and tax obligations.

 - The processing of personal data means the collection, registration, organization, storage, processing, modification, selection, extraction, comparison, use, dissemination, cancellation, distribution, interconnection and any other activity useful for the performance of the Service, including the combination of two or more of these operations.